-Is your target market everyone?
+First of all, ask yourself important questions for target audiences in Ireland.
 It’s not possible to cover everyone but not everyone will want or need your services.
 In the entertainment industry they are quite specific about their genre fitting in with their audiences, for instance making a horror movie for a romantic genre audience will never fit the bill.

-It is essential to define and refine your target market and don’t be afraid to exclude certain demographics.
+It is essential to define and refine target audience.
+Don’t be afraid to exclude certain demographics.
 The more focused you are in your marketing strategy it makes it easier to understand and define your target market.

 One way of determining this is to conduct informal interviews and ask questions relative to your business and ascertain the insight into their daily lives.
 Ask your friends and family about their needs and whether they think your target market could be.

 Get involved in online discussions on Social Media.
 This could also determine what platforms would be suitable for driving traffic to your web site.